How to Increase Website User Engagement

 Smartphones accounted for 49.7 percent of web page views last year, and this number is dramatically increasing.
 As more and more users are turning to their portable gadgets, it’s crucial that you have a well-designed website fit for them to interact with on all devices.
 Luckily, every Wix website automatically comes with its mobile-optimized version, which will save you a tremendous amount of time and hassle.
 And thanks to the ‘quick action bar,’ all of your most important contact details (phone, email and social media) are gathered in a clear and visible location on your mobile site.
 This can only increase your website’s engagement by making it easier to navigate through – even on small screens like smartphones and tablets.
 Finally, don’t forget to add a ‘back to top button,’ so that visitors can scroll all the way up your page, with just the click of a thumb.

 Instant gratification has become a norm of today, which is why your website viewers prefer to have their questions answered immediately.
 To easily provide them with this assurance, include a live chat option on your website, like the Wix Chat app.
-Users that installed this intuitive chat on their website increased store orders by 39% and service bookings by 33%!
+Users that installed this intuitive chat on their website increased store orders by 39% and service bookings by 33%.
 This tremendous growth rate is due to reachability.
-First of all, you can be available on-the-go to answer all your clients at any time.
+First of all, you can be available on-the-go to answer all your clients at any time or direct them to your knowledge base where they can find answers themselves.
 Plus, Wix Chat instantly notifies you when a new visitor enters your site, allowing you to reach out to them and spark a conversation.
 This urgency is highly useful for your business based on the fact that 49% of site owners who answer their visitors’ messages after 5-10 seconds created a meaningful conversation with them.

 Engagement is a friend to the term retention.
 Therefore, the best way to keep visitors coming back to your website is by allowing them to sign up and become a member of a like-minded community.
 Plus, websites with sign-ups are known to increase engagement anywhere from two to six times.
 A member’s area is a great way to encourage your fan base to create an account within your website because it provides a personal space for them to interact with each other, and with you.
 It’s also a perfect addition to a forum website or blog, as you’ll see below.